SergioInToronto/Coding-Assignments/README.md

 ## Advice

-I don't use any of this
+What does a stranger on GitHub know?
+Don't use any of this